carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 To truly be alphabetical, we might want to order by genus then species.

     SELECT *
-    FROM species
+    FROM catalogue
-    ORDER BY genus ASC, species ASC;
+    ORDER BY Dates ASC, Author ASC;

 > ## Challenge
 >
-> - Write a query that returns year, species_id, and weight in kg from
+> - Write a query that returns year, eebo id, and page from
-> the surveys table, sorted with the largest weights at the top.
+> the catalogue table, sorted with the largest page lengths at the top.
 {: .challenge}

 ## Order of execution